kepano/kepano-obsidian/Readme.md

 An Obsidian vault containing my vault structure, as well as my templates and settings.

-See also [my theme Minimal](https://github.com/kepano/obsidian-minimal).
+## See also

+- My theme: [Minimal](https://github.com/kepano/obsidian-minimal) , more at [minimal.guide](https://minimal.guide)
+- My [web clipper](https://stephango.com/obsidian-web-clipper) for saving articles and pages on the web

 ## Plugins